Last Updated: August 9, 2021

-2. Joomla has been downloaded over 97M times.
+2. Joomla has been downloaded over 123 million times.

-Joomla is a 100% free content management system that has been downloaded more than 97 million times.
+Joomla is a 100% free content management system that has been downloaded more than 123 million times – a growth of 26 million since the beginning of 2020, and 30 million since 2019.
 This is not the same as the number of active Joomla users worldwide, but it does show that the CMS continues to enjoy a substantial following.

 So, how much of the internet is Joomla?
-About 3.1% of all the websites in the world run on it, which sounds small only till you realize how massive the global network is.
-Of course, this is just about 10% of the reach achieved by WordPress.
+About 2.2% of all the websites in the world run on it, which sounds small only until you realize how massive the global network is.
+Of course, this is less than 10% of the reach achieved by WordPress.

 About 54% of all websites in the world use a well-known CMS.
-Nearly 6% of these CMS-using sites rely on Joomla.
-This market share has remained relatively stable for the last few years, which is an indication that Joomla has held its own against the rising tide of WordPress usage.
+Around 3.5% of these CMS-using sites rely on Joomla.
+This is something of a drop in market share relative to last year, but Joomla is still holding its own against the rising tide of WordPress usage.

 (Source: Built With)